 The IRS Form W9 (Request for Taxpayer Identification Number and Certification) is used by organizations in order to to get data from people they employ on a self-employment basis.

 Why You Need to Fill in Form W9

-When a business pays a freelancer $600 or more on a yearly basis, this expense must be reported into the Internal Revenue Service (IRS) by means of a different document – Form 1099-MISC.
+When a business pays a freelancer $600 or more on a yearly basis, this expense must be reported to the Internal Revenue Service (IRS) by means of a different document – Form 1099-MISC.